hannahdesmond/mastery-curriculum/chapter5/README.md

 ## Different objects, different purposes

-Much of Ruby programming is about identifying the right class to create instances for a particular job.
+When programming, we often stop to think: "what's the right class to create instances for this particular job?"

 To that end, Ruby provides you a wide range of different classes, with different purposes: like `Integer` and `String`.

-> In the next module, we'll meet a very useful class: `Array`.

-Of course, these classes create instances that have quite different purposes. `Integer` instances understand the value of (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.
+Objects created by these classes have quite different purposes. `Integer` instances understand the value of (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.

+Even though they're different kinds of objects used for different purposes, these objects sometimes respond to the same message – but their methods might do quite different things with those messages.

 What happens if integers try to interact with strings?
 In other words, what happens if instances of one class try to interact with instances of another?